syntialai/gotoba-be/docs/API Specs/TourGuidesAPI.md

     "email": "anakayam.jago@gmail.com",
     "whatsapp": "+62812 3456 7890",
     "experience": null,
-    "description": "I'm a young tour guide that experienced, have served more than 50 customer and all of them are satisfied with me."
+    "description": "I'm a young tour guide that experienced, have served more than 50 customer and all of them are satisfied with me.", "status": "active"
   }, {
     "id": 2,
     "name": "Anabelle",